mohamadch91/Computer-vision-learning/Readme.md

 feel free to contact me if you have any question. or you can create an issue to ask me.
-**also you can create a pull request to help me improve this repo in other fields like Machine Learning, Deep Learning, NLP, etc.**
+**also you can create a pull request to help me improve this repo  or in other fields like Machine Learning, Deep Learning, NLP, etc.**